garylirocks/quickrefs/azure-networking.markdown

 ```

 - DNS IP is `168.63.129.16`, this is static, same in every vNet
-- DNS zone names and records are automatically managed
-- DNS suffix is consistent across all the VMs in a vNet
+- The IP is assigned to NICs for DNS by the default Azure DHCP assignment
+- The domain name is `.internal.cloudapp.net.`
+- Any VM created in the vNet is registered
+- It's the Azure Resource name that is registered, not the name of the guest OS on the VM
 - DNS names can be assigned to both VMs and network interfaces
 - PTR queries return FQDNs of form
   - `[vm].internal.cloudapp.net.`